Conquest of Valencia (1238): Consequences

 Once the Islamic Balânsia was captured, Pere d'Albalat consecrated the mosque into a Christian church and helped Berenguer de Castellbisbal in the organization of the new Bishopric of Valencia.
 In this way, Pere d'Albalat managed to have the See of Valencia declared suffragan of that of Tarragona, in direct opposition to the pretensions of the Castilian Archbishop of Toledo, Rodrigo Jiménez de Rada.

 After the Christian victory, the city was divided among those who had participated in the conquest, which is evidenced in the Llibre del Repartiment (Book of Distribution).
 James I granted the city new laws, the Furs of Valencia, which years later extended to the entire Kingdom of Valencia.
 Thus began a new stage, at the hands of a new society and a new language, Catalan, which established the foundations of the Valencian people as we know them today.
 Although an estimated 50,000 Muslims left the city and were replaced by some 30,000 mostly Catalan settlers, the large majority of the population remained Muslim for a long period of time.

 From 1239 to 1245, James I of Aragon continued with the conquest of the southern part of the Kingdom.
 Cullera fell in 1240, Alzira in 1242, Xàtiva in 1244 and Biar in 1245.
 James I of Aragon could not advance further south, as the coastal Taifa of Murcia had already been taken by King Ferdinand III of Castile in 1243.

 In 1266, he did reconquer Murcia on behalf of his ally Alfonso X of Castile, after the Mudéjar revolt of 1264–1266.

-Reactions

-The English chronicler Mathew Paris spoke admiringly of James, labelling him "most Christian king magnificent and vigorous in arms" who had conquered the great city of Valencia.
-Pope Gregory IX declared: